cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/flagging/README.md

 - We want to be aware of the false positive/false negative rates
 - We want to reduce cognitive load on data evaluators

 The system determines if any new data points warrants further inspection.

-The validator works both with smoothed historical data from the [COVIDcast API](https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html) as well as the raw historical data from Epidata.

 ## Running the Flagging System

-There are three important dimensions to the flagging system:

-**Params**
+In params.json, there are two parameters: flagging_meta which is a dictionary and flagging, which is a list of dictionaries.
+Two key parameters in flagging_meta are:
 1. **remote**: True/False
+2.
 Are you running this system so that it's checking against the s3 filesystem or a local one?

 True = S3, False = Local